compose/cocli/README.md

 CoCLI is a Go-based application which uses the Compose API to provide the ability to create, monitor and delete Compose databases.

+To use, an environment variable - COMPOSEAPITOKEN must be set.
+This token value can be obtained from the Compose console's Account view.

 Further details to follow.

 ```